florianschafer/frogspawn/README.md

  - Edge weights **must** be ≥ 1 when used for clustering.
  - By design, leaf vertices do not contribute to the clustering process and should be filtered out prior to building the graph to avoid unnecessary performance degradation.
  - To improve performance, it is highly recommended to not blindly feed all possible edges, but instead apply some variant of relevance filtering beforehand.
+ - The task of assigning sensible edge weights is completely up to the user.
+For document-term clusters, simple TfIdf-weighting has proven to be very successful.

 #### Configuration